tiannian/troy/README.md

 # Troy

 > Troy is a tool like clash.
-It work on router is best choice
+The best way is working on router.

 ## Usage